The Kennel Club Board shall maintain a number of separate registers including:

 b.
 Conditions.
 The following conditions shall apply to the placing and removal of endorsements.

-3. If the new registered owner of a dog did not have notice of the endorsement, that person may apply to The Kennel Club Board who will resolve in their discretion whether or not the endorsement should lapse.
-Any endorsement may be lifted only with permission in writing of the endorser or of a person with the due authority from the endorser (in the event the endorser cannot give permission due to death or incapacity) or by resolution of The Kennel Club Board
+3. Any endorsement may otherwise only be lifted with permission in writing of the endorser or of a person with the due authority from the endorser (in the event the endorser cannot give permission due to death or incapacity) or by The Kennel Club in appropriate circumstances.

 13. Imported dogs